luismasuelli/stick-em-all/README.md

 See [the instructions](contracts/README.md) to mount a local network or deploy the contracts to the mainnet (Polygon Mainnet) or testnet (Polygon Amoy).

+### Params

+This is a React project holding an application that allows you to set up the cost params of this ecosystem.

+See [the instructions](params_frontend/README.md) to mount or build the application.

+When building the application for distribution, the ideal scenario involves serving it as a whole directory through a static HTTP server or using an IPFS pinning service.